arturoalviar/oh-my-zsh-themes/README.md

+Themes found in this repo are now in their own repo.
+This repo will no longer be active.

 # Zsh Themes

 All the zsh themes in this repo use a Japanese kanji as the first character in the prompt.
 They are very similar in terms of the prompt structure; the main differences are the use of colors and first character.